pyrocms/pyrocms-docs/content/general/getting-started/upgrade-2-0-to-2-1.md

-# Upgrading v2.0.x to v2.1.x
+# Upgrading v2.x.x to v2.1.x

-Any version of the 2.0 branch can be upgraded to any version of the 2.1 branch by following these instructions.
+Any version of the 2.0 or the 2.1 branch can be upgraded to any version of the 2.1 branch by following these instructions.

 ## Download the latest copy of PyroCMS